groverrohit09/bs-capstone-predicting-mag7-stockprices/README.md

 ### Executive Summary

-Predict the long-term performance of any large-cap stock over an year based on – Fundamental Factors – EPS and P/E Ratio
+Predict the long-term performance of any large-cap stock over an year based on Fundamental and Technical Factors
-Technical Factors – GDP Growth, Inflation, Unemployment Rate, Retail Sales and Industrial Production News and Market Sentiment

 ##### US Stocks and the Mag-7 -
 A combined market capitalization of about $14 trillion